Jayich-Lab/Ra-225-Oven/README.md

 # Operating Temperature:
 We can run a maximum of 10 amps through each tube.
 The max current is limited by the flange rating (power supplies can run 10.6 amps).
-Based on the red glow of the titanium tube, we know that the oven reaches temperatures of at least 500 C. The oven begins to glow around 7 amps, 20 watts.
+We know that the oven reaches temperatures of at least 500 C because we observe Ti64 tube glowing red.
+The tube begins to glow around 7 amps, 20 watts.
 The oven can be run consistently at 10 amps, ~34 watts.
 My uninformed estimate is that the temperature at max current is somewhere around 800C.

-Thermocouple?
+Thermocouple to test max temp?

 # Chemistry:
 Already Tested: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution.